dinhlenguyen/trustsoft-internship/README.md

 3. Select the EC2 instance you want to connect to.
 4. You get secure shell access directly without needing SSH, keys, or public IPs.

-## 📤 Outputs
-After apply, Terraform will output:
-- Load balancer DNS Name *- use this URL to access your web application!
-Don't forget to use http://.*

-## 🛠️ Requirements
-- Terraform CLI ≥ 1.3.0
-- AWS CLI configured
-- Git

 ## ✨ Author
 - **Name:** Dinh Le Nguyen
 - **Project:** Trustsoft Internship